Repetition Improves Language Model Embeddings: Toy Verification

+In order to test this hypothesis quantitatively, we design an experiment to identify real examples that are superficially similar in their early tokens, and examples that do not have this property.
+We compare the behavior of classical embeddings on these datapoints.

-As a control, we also select points which are similar in the second half of the sentence, and measure the degree to which similarity is overestimated.
+To conduct this experiment, we extract a set of examples from the STS datasets included in the MTEB benchmark in which the first half of the sentence is similar, and measure the degree to which the similarity is overestimated.
+We also select points which are similar in the second half of the sentence, and measure the degree to which similarity is overestimated.
 By comparing the degree to which sentences which are similar in the first half are overestimated in similarity, and the degree to which sentences which are similar in the second half are overestimated, then we can identify if classical embeddings overestimate similarity in specifically sentences which are similar in the first half.
 Thus, under our hypothesis, we expect that, for classical embeddings, sentences which are similar in the first half are overestimated in similarity more than sentences that are similar in their second half.
 On the other hand, we expect that, for echo embeddings, the degree to which similarity is over- or underestimated is independent of whether the sentences are similar in the first or second half of the sentence.

 \paragraph{Identifying examples based on similarity in the first/second part of the sentence.} We aim to determine which sentences are most similar in the first half of the sentence or in the second half of the sentence.
 For each sentence pair $x, y$, we split the sentences in half by number of words, yielding $x = [x_1, x_2]$, and $y=[y_1, y_2]$.
 We select sentences which are most similar in the first half by using the off-the-shelf masked-language-model-based embedding model bge-base-en-v1.5 \citep{bge_embedding}.
 To select sentences that are similar in the first half, we measure the cosine similarity $\Sim(x_1, y_1)$ and take the top 10\% of sentence pairs $x, y$ which have the highest cosine similarity.
 Similarly, to select sentences which are similar in the second half, we collect the top 10\% of examples by $\Sim(x_2, y_2)$.
 We collect examples from each of the STS datasets in MTEB.